The Modern Fertility Crisis: Why It's Not Your Fault You're Having Trouble Getting Pregnant

 1. Men’s sperm quality and quantity is plummeting.

-As mentioned above, male-factor infertility is responsible for couples not being able to conceive in about a third of all cases.
-But it’s actually the leading cause of secondary infertility—the inability to have another baby after you’ve already had one.
+As mentioned above, male-factor fertility troubles are responsible for couples not being able to conceive in about a third of all cases.
+But it’s actually the leading cause of secondary fertility struggles—the inability to have another baby after you’ve already had one.
 “Men labor under the illusion that if they once got someone pregnant, they’re fine.
 But their reproductive status is not static.
 It goes up and down with lifestyle and stress and diet, and so they can be contributing,” says Blakeway.
 “I always encourage couples to look at the man, too, because there’s no point in us poking and prodding some poor woman if it turns out there’s a problem with her partner.”

 We also know for a fact that male sperm count is drastically lower than it used to be.
 “Pretty much all men today would have been considered infertile two generations ago,” says Blakeway.
 To give you an idea of just how serious an issue this is: In 1940, the average man had 113 million sperm per milliliter of semen; but by 1990, that plummeted to 66 million—a 45 percent drop.
 The percentage of men with normal sperm morphology (shape) has also dropped.